 If you think it's a good idea to take an iconic murderous AI and have it serve you like a butler, you're in luck, pal!
-Masters Replica Group has created a bluetooth speaker in the style of Hal, the homicidal artificial intellignece (spoilers, I guess) from "2001: A Space Odyssey", Stanley Kubrick's epic 1968 sci-fi masterpiece.
+Masters Replica Group has created a bluetooth speaker in the style of Hal, the homicidal artificial intelligence (spoilers, I guess) from "2001: A Space Odyssey", Stanley Kubrick's epic 1968 sci-fi masterpiece.
 Now all you need is an internet connection and a dangerous level of hubris!

 With desgin and dimensions taken straight from the original studio blueprints, the replica looks exactly like the prop used in Kubrick's classic film.
 Hal's eye lens lights up with the same red glow as the original, and he even speaks in a voice that mimics the creepy monotone of Douglas Rain's classic take on the character.

 Licensed by Warner Brothers, the Master Replica's Group's Indiegogo page cites that the collector's item is a limited edition.

 "Our sophisticated high-end replica recognises your voice commands and responds with appropriate audio clips and video displays.
 Backlit with colour selectable bias lighting, the Command Console is a work of art on its own.
 Limited to 2001 units, the HAL 9000 with Command Console includes a removable HAL 9000 Bluetooth Speaker Edition, power supply, handsome desk stand, and a numbered and signed Limited Edition certificate."

 The prop replica can be updated over the internet, with software that lets you add add new functions when they become available through over-the-air software upgrades by connecting HAL to your home wireless network.